 Rainforest is an all-in-one, no-code test automation platform, so you don’t need to provision any additional products or services to get everything you need to create and run an automated test suite:

-• Cloud-based virtual machines (VMs) — designed for scalability — running browsers on Windows 10 for test execution.
-(Our Unlimited plan includes VMs with other versions of popular operating systems and browsers.)
+- Cloud-based Windows and macOS virtual machines (VMs) — designed for scalability — running multiple versions of popular browsers.

 Of course, no one testing solution is going to be perfect for everyone.
 For example, Rainforest is optimized for end-to-end, UI testing of web applications — it doesn’t automate mobile testing for native apps, so if testing native apps for iOS or Android mobile devices is your use case, you might want to check out Testim, Katalon.
 For automated API testing, mabl and Katalon both offer solutions.